-This code of conduct applies to all directors, including ex officio directors, and external members of board committees.
-Directors are also required to comply with the hospital's policy on ethics and standards of business conduct, which applies to employees and professional staff.
+This code of conduct applies to all directors, including ex officio directors, and non-director Board committee members.
+All directors and non-director Board committee members will complete a declaration of commitment to, and compliance with this code of conduct; and are also required to comply with the hospital's policy on ethics and standards of business conduct, which applies to employees and professional staff.